 Previously lenders considered buy to let mortgage to be a more risky business, than residential and as a result were charging higher rates.
 In the last few years, situation has changed and we have seen a substantial reduction in buy to let rates.
 Borrowers should be prepared to put a deposit of a minimum of 15%, but more likely 20-25%.

-Lenders will normally require property to be adequately insured and let out on a Shothold Tenancy Agreement as well as to comply with relevant rules and regulations.
+Lenders will require property to be adequately insured and let out on a Shorthold Tenancy Agreement as well as to comply with relevant rules and regulations.

 Borrowers own income and credit rating are taken into consideration as they are expected to cover mortgage payments at the periods of void.

 As with residential mortgages you can choose between an interest only and a repayment mortgage.